kylln20/Cooking-With-Mageon-ISP/README.txt

 GAME OVERVIEW
 ---------------
 Cooking With MAGEON is an educational and entertaining game made for children ages 10-14 to learn how to cook.
-Specifically, MAGEON guids the player in making meals, going through the necessary processes of shopping, organizing, and cooking.
+Specifically, MAGEON guides the player in making meals, going through the necessary processes of shopping, organizing, and cooking.
 In the end, the player is judged on the metrics of how caloric, nutritious, and satisfactory their meals are.

 GAME JUSTIFICATION